I’ve tried to compile a useful multipurpose (airport focused) check-in packing list.

 Swimwear (trucks, one-piece, cover-up’s, …)

-I took a pairs of Bermuda trunks, and my wife took three swimsuits.
+I take a pairs of Bermuda trunks (or two), and my wife took three swimsuits.

 Sandals/flip-flops

-I took a pair of flip-flops, and my wife always took two pairs.
+I take a pair of flip-flops for the shower, and my wife always took two pairs.
 We were not sandal-style people.

 Overall I would aim to keep below a total of 10 pieces of clothing (excluding underwear, socks and night clothes).
-My wife would try to keep under 15 pieces of clothing, but often failed.
+My wife would try to keep under 15 pieces of clothing.

 Beach bag